Windings of prime geodesics: Introduction

 This integer is independent of parametrization and homotopy-invariant.
-Since each homotopy class contains a unique geodesic representative, it suffices to restrict $C$ to the family $\Pi$ of prime geodesics on $M$.
+A feature of negative curvature is that each homotopy class contains a unique geodesic representative and we henceforth restrict $C$ to the family $\Pi$ of prime geodesics on $M$.
+Further, given two forms $f,g\in M_{2k}(\G)$, the associated winding numbers ${\rm ind}(F(C))$ and ${\rm ind}(G(C))$ differ by $h([c])$, where $h$ is a homomorphism on the homology group ${\rm H}^1(M)$.
+This observation made, our goal is to construct an explicit automorphic form\footnote{ We will eventually see in the course of the constructive proof that holomorphic can be relaxed to real-analytic.} $f$ with properties (1)-(2) such that the arising winding number ${\rm ind}(F(C))$ coincides with a natural extension of the Rademacher symbol $\Psi$.

-There has recently been a renewed interest in variations around the Rademacher symbol, e.g., the linking number introduced by Duke, Imamoglu, and Toth in \cite{DukeImamogluToth2017}, the Dedekind--Rademacher cocycle studied by Darmon, Pozzi, and Vonk in \cite{DarmonVonk2021}, or the extension of Rademacher symbols to Fuchsian groups introduced by the first named author \cite{Burrin2022} in relation to the Manin--Drinfeld theorem, and studied by Matsusaka and Ueki \cite{MatsusakaUeki2023} in the special case of triangle groups from the viewpoint of linking numbers.
+There has recently been a renewed interest in variations around the Rademacher symbol, e.g., the linking number introduced by Duke, Imamoglu, and Toth in \cite{DukeImamogluToth2016}, the Dedekind--Rademacher cocycle studied by Darmon, Pozzi, and Vonk in \cite{DarmonVonk2021}, or the extension of Rademacher symbols to Fuchsian groups introduced by the first named author \cite{Burrin2022} in relation to the Manin--Drinfeld theorem, and studied by Matsusaka and Ueki \cite{MatsusakaUeki2023} in the special case of triangle groups from the viewpoint of linking numbers.
 From \cite{Burrin2022} we know that each cusp $\fa$ of $M$ gives rise to a generalization $\Psi_\fa$ of the Rademacher symbol.
-To simplify notation and presentation, we will assume that any cofinite Fuchsian group under consideration has a cusp at $\infty$ and only consider the Rademacher symbol $\Psi:=\Psi_\infty$ associated to that cusp.
-For the case of a general cusp, the reader is referred to \cite{Burrin2022}.
-This construction of Rademacher symbols builds on extracting an automorphic form from Kronecker's first limit formula, and this orients the choice of the automorphic form $f$ with respect to which we will compute the windings of prime geodesics.
-For the purpose of this introduction, we will state the following simplified version of our main result, whose statement we postpone to \secref{discu}.
+We only consider the Rademacher symbol $\Psi:=\Psi_\infty$ associated to the cusp at $\infty$ --- for the case of a general cusp, the reader is referred to \cite{Burrin2022}.
+For the purpose of this introduction, we only state a simplified version of our main result, and postpone the full statement to Section \ref{discu} (see Theorem \ref{Thm1b}) as well as a discussion on the existence and construction of the required forms.

-\begin{Thm} Let $M=\G\bk\h$ be a cusped hyperbolic orbifold with finite area $V$.
+\begin{theorem} Let $M=\G\bk\h$ be a cusped hyperbolic orbifold with finite hyperbolic area $V={\rm area}(M)$ and let $\Psi$ be its associated Rademacher symbol, as above.
 There exists an automorphic form $f$, possibly nonholomorphic, of even weight $k\in2\N$ that is nowhere-vanishing, for which $f(z)\to0$ as $y\to\infty$, and such that the winding number relative to $f$ is either